G. Robert Blakey: Assassinations committee

 Blakey was a Notre Dame law professor from 1964 to 1969, when he returned to Washington as Chief Counsel of Subcommittee on Criminal Laws and Procedures of the Senate Judiciary Committee.
 John Little McClellan was the Chairman of the Subcommittee.
-Blakey credits the success of his drafting work to the dedication to needs of law enforcement, the understanding of the drafting and the processing of legislation, and basic sense of fairness of McClellan as well as the extraordinary confidence other members of the Senate placed in McClellan.
-Only he could have seen to the successful completion of Blakey's handiwork; if Blakey was its draftsman, McClellan was its architect and master builder.
+Blakey credits the success of his drafting work to the dedication to needs of law enforcement, the understanding of the drafting and the processing of legislation and basic sense of fairness of McClellan as well as the extraordinary confidence other members of the Senate placed in McClellan.
+Only he could have seen to the successful completion of Blakey's handiwork so if Blakey was its draftsman, McClellan was its architect and master builder.

-During 1967, he was a Consultant on organized crime to the President's Commission on Law Enforcement and the Administration of Justice; Lyndon B. Johnson created the commission to examine crime in America.
+During 1967, he was a Consultant on organized crime to the President's Commission on Law Enforcement and the Administration of Justice (also known as the Katzenbach Commission); Lyndon B. Johnson created the commission to examine crime in America.
 It recommended, among other measures, new racketeering and wiretapping legislation.

 Blakey was Chief Counsel and Staff Director to the U.S. House Select Committee on Assassinations from 1977 to 1979, which investigated the assassinations of John F. Kennedy and Martin Luther King Jr. under the direction of Louis Stokes.
 Blakey also helped Stokes draft the President John F. Kennedy Assassination Records Collection Act of 1992.
 He and Richard Billings, the editor of the final report of the committee, would later write two books about the assassination.

+In 1981 he published the book The Plot to Kill the President, co-authored with Richard N. Billings, wherein they argued that the mafia assassinated President Kennedy.
+In September 1981 Blakey was featured on William F. Buckley's Firing Line to discuss the Warren Report.
+In 1992 a revised edition of the book he co-wrote with Billings was released, retitled Fatal Hour: The Assassination of President Kennedy by Organized Crime.
+He made an appearance in the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
+Later he was interviewed for the 1993 documentary Who Was Lee Harvey Oswald? produced by PBS's Frontline.
+He attended the Assassination Records Review Board's "Review Board Experts' Conference" in May 1995.